 - Increased pain after sitting for long periods of time

 - Pain, tingling, or numbness in your thigh, calf, or foot

-Symptoms felt along your large sciatic nerve are not technically referred to as sciatica.
+Symptoms felt along your large sciatic nerve are not catergorized as sciatica.
 This is because your piriformis muscle is not located in your lumbar spine, but rather your buttock.
-This is important because treatments may differ for piriformis syndrome compared to sciatica caused by a variety of lower back conditions.
+This distinction is important because treatments may differ for piriformis syndrome compared to sciatica (which is caused by a variety of lower back conditions).

-Part of the diagnosis process for piriformis syndrome is ruling out other possible causes of your symptoms; including sacroiliac joint dysfunction or lumbar disc disease.
+Part of the diagnosis process for piriformis syndrome is ruling out other possible disorders that can mimic piriformis syndrome symptoms, including sacroiliac joint dysfunction or lumbar disc disease.
 In light of this, if you suspect you have piriformis syndrome it is important you do not self diagnose, but rather schedule an appointment with your doctor.